edmcouncil/fibo/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: Suggest an idea for FIBO extension, FIBO documentation or website improvement.
-  Report a problem or a bug
+about: Describe the proposed change to FIBO.
+Report a problem or a bug.
 title: ''
 labels: ''
 assignees: ''